antonsimola/ngx-leader-line/README.md

 It is an Angular wrapper for this library: [leader-line (GitHub)](https://github.com/anseki/leader-line).

-However, it uses [this](https://www.npmjs.com/package/leader-line-new) fork as peerDependency (types and module import)
+However, it uses [this](https://www.npmjs.com/package/leader-line-new) fork as peerDependency (types and module export)

 # Usage